Out of Norway

 A Farm of their own

 By 1870, five years after his arrival, Ole Larson had acquired at least 80 acres of land about 25 miles north of Coon Prairie, in what seems to have been a spin-off settlement of Gudbrandsdal Norwegians, centered around Brush Creek Lutheran Church, near the town of Ontario.
 In that year, he was married to another recent immigrant, Anne Samuelsdatter, who came from the parish of Tretten, just two parishes south of Ole’s former home in Sør-Fron.
-The Larsons operated a dairy farm on their land, living in a house that was still intact (but unoccupied) when I visited in 2009 and again in 2013.
+The Larsons operated a dairy farm on their land, living in a house that was still intact (but unoccupied, as shown below) when I visited in 2009 and again in 2013.
 The featured image at top of page shows the farmyard as it looked in the 1970s.
 To read more about Ole’s land and neighbors, click here.

 In addition to building and operating their dairy, Ole and Anne set about building their family.
 Their firstborn, Louisa, died at the age of eight months.
 A year later (1873), they named their second child Louise, a slight variant of the deceased child’s name.
 Altogether, Ole and Anne had six children, four of whom survived to adulthood.
 The youngest was my grandfather, Isaac Larson, born 9 February 1884.
 Read Isaac’s profile …

 Anne Samuelsdatter Larson died when Isaac was one year old.
 I have not researched her cause of death, nor do I know if there were prior health issues.
 Ole then married Helena Olsdatter, a more recent immigrant who had worked as their housekeeper.
 But there is a skeleton lurking in the transition.
 The first of Ole and Helena’s seven children, Alma Larson, was born in January 1884, a month before Isaac’s birth and a full year before Anne’s death.
 One has to wonder how the family handled this somewhat scandalous situation.
 Read Helena’s profile …

 Just four months after Anne’s death, a storm hit their farm, as described by a neighbor who was about ten years old at the time.*